 If not picked up and treated, STDs can lead to permanent damage of your genital organs and affect your fertility.
 Some STDs like Syphilis, HIV and Hepatitis can damage other organs in your body leading to major illnesses and even death.

 STD testing can be very complicated as there are many tests available for different STDs.
 Some tests are also time sensitive.
 Please make sure that you consult Our Doctors who have adequate knowledge and experience in testing for STDs.

-We use Gold Standard Certified lab tests that are validated and in line with the highest International Standards for accuracy and sensitivity.Click here for details on STD Screening for Women
+We use Current Certified lab tests that are validated and in line with International Standards for accuracy and sensitivity.Click here for details on STD Screening for Women

 Your STD screen should include tests for the following:

 The most accurate test for this STD is a PCR test on your urine or urethral/vaginal swab.
 Blood tests are cheap but completely inaccurate.

 The most accurate test is a PCR test on your urine or urethral/vaginal swab.
 If you engage in oral sex you might also need a swab of your throat to test for this STD.
 If you engage in anal sex you might also need a swab of your rectum to test for Gonorrhea.

 This consists of tests for Ureaplasma, Mycoplasma and Trichomonas.
 These tests can be conducted on your urine or a urethral/vaginal swab.